Guidelines for Authors

 The second page must contain:

-If tables are used, they should be double-spaced on separate pages.
-They should be numbered and cited in the text of the manuscript.
+If tables are used, they should be double-spaced on separate pages of the manuscript, not embedded throughout the text.
+They should be numbered and cited in the text.

 A different caption for each figure must be provided at the end of the manuscript, not included in the figure file.